HwangLabNeuroCogDynamics/Notebooks/example_GLM_script_with_3dDeconvolve.md

     -gltsym 'SYM: +1*EDS + 1*IDS + 1*Stay' -glt_label 6 All \
     -gltsym 'SYM: +1*EDS + 1*IDS - 2*Stay' -glt_label 7 Switch \

+The stats output will be saved into a "bucket" file, specified below.
 The rest is to specify the output.
 We are saving the statistics as well as the residual timeseries:

     -rout \
     -tout \